Jenny Craig (businesswoman): Horse racing

 In 1995, Craig and her husband bought a thoroughbred horse ranch and breeding operation in Rancho Santa Fe, California, formerly owned by sportsman Gene Klein.
 This area is home to the Del Mar Thoroughbred Club.
 Craig has been involved in racing and she and her husband have owned a number of successful thoroughbreds.
 One of their colts, Dr. Devious, finished seventh in the 1992 Kentucky Derby and also raced in England, where he won the 1992 Epsom Derby.
 That same year, their future National Museum of Racing and Hall of Fame filly Paseana won the Breeders' Cup Distaff at Gulfstream Park.
 In 2003, their horse Candy Ride won six races in a row including the Grade I Pacific Classic Stakes in which he set a new Del Mar track record for one and a quarter miles.
 Another Craig owned horse, Sidney's Candy, named after Sid Craig, ran in the 2010 Kentucky Derby.

 Health issues

 In April 1995, while napping in an armchair, she was startled awake, triggering a medical anomaly that mimicked lockjaw but was not, as Craig was eventually able to pry her mouth open.
 Craig's condition gradually worsened, making it difficult for her to speak and eat.
 Her dentist diagnosed temporomandibular joint dysfunction.
 In the spring of 1998, she was diagnosed as having atrophy of her mouth muscles.
-Corrective surgery was performed, including installing bioabsorbable screws into her cheeks.
+Corrective surgery was performed, including installing bio-absorbable screws into her cheeks.
 She then underwent a year of speech therapy.
 Craig has since fully recovered from the debilitating condition.